DART Rate Calculator

 - Total hours worked by all your employees,per year.

 Still wondering about the safety of your workspace?
-You might want to calculate the factor of safety for your building. 🏢
+Check out the factor of safety calculator to determine the factor of safety for your building. 🏢